Super Punch-Out!! (1984 video game): Others

 Great Tiger, Super Macho Man, and Vodka Drunkenski appear in the 1987 Nintendo Entertainment System version of Punch-Out!!.
 Vodka Drunkenski was renamed "Soda Popinski" in order to eliminate alcohol references in a family-oriented game.

 The Super Punch-Out!! arcade inspired the development and release of Super Punch-Out!! for the Super Nintendo Entertainment System console in 1994.
 Several elements were slightly changed for this version.
 Characters from both Punch Out!! arcade games are featured in the game with basically the same looks and attacks. including Bear Hugger, Dragon Chan, and Super Macho Man.

 As in the original Punch-Out!! arcade, Mario, Luigi, Donkey Kong, and Donkey Kong Junior all appear in the audience part of the Super Punch-Out!! arcade.
 Also, one of the victory tunes heard in the Super Punch-Out!! arcade was later used in Nintendo's 1985 Baseball for the NES as the home run theme.

-As part of the HAMSTER Corporation's Arcade Archives series, Super Punch-Out!! was released on Nintendo Switch on August 14, 2020.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch on August 14, 2020.